grantwill74/notes-on-algorithm-design/slides/module_x1/module_x1.md

 When a function returns, it restores the stack to where it was.
 That memory can easily be overwritten.

 Usually the stack grows down.
-The idea is that static memory would be at the top of a typical address space, then the heap, and stack would be at the end.
+The idea is that static memory would be at the bottom of a typical address space, then the heap, and stack would be at the end.
 This would allow the stack and heap to grow towards each other and maximize the space available.

 ---